Photoshop Template Tutorials by Savant Design Templates

 Using a Savant Design Template is quick and easy.
 These templates are color coded layers to make your life just a little easier.

-Yellow Layers are clipping masks and Insert Your Image Here layers
+Yellow Layers indicate Clipping Masks typically found below Insert Your Image Here layers

 Follow the steps outlined here and have fun with your templates.
 If you have any questions please email me at firstname.lastname@example.org.
 I'm always happy to answer any questions you might have.